SBFspot/SBFspot/docker/README.md

 * **mariadb** => use a mariadb database

 ### CSV_STORAGE
-If you want to store your production data in CSV files, chose this option.
+If you want to store your production data in CSV files, choose this option.
 You can additionally store your data in a Database and/or publish them through MQTT.

 * **0** => do not store csv files
 * **1** => store production data in csv files

 ### MQTT_ENABLE
-If you want to publish your production data to an MQTT Broker, chose this option.
+If you want to publish your production data to an MQTT Broker, choose this option.
 You can additionally store your data in a Database and/or CSV files.

 * **0** => do not publish data
 * **1** => publish production data to an MQTT Broker